asjadnaqvi/DiD/docs/01_stata.md

 *(Last updated: August 2024)*

 Packages are sorted in alphabetical order.
-For instructions, the help files of the packages or check dedicated websites, PDFs, or GitHub repositories (if available) that are linked below.
-See also a list of [R packages](https://asjadnaqvi.github.io/DiD/docs/02_R/).
+For instructions, please see the help files or check their websites linked below.
+A list of [R packages is given here](https://asjadnaqvi.github.io/DiD/docs/02_R/).